domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 What cools down a bowl of soup the fastest: Removing the solids or the liquids?
 I am guessing the answer involves calculations of thermal mass, coefficients of conductivity, and whatnot.

 Historically, we only had a physical house to maintain.
 Nowadays, we have both physical and digital houses to maintain.
-Thus, times are indeed more complex now than before.
-Perhaps in the social arena, metaphorically parallel to the second law of thermodynamics, time is us moving towards increasing complexity.
+Thus, times are indeed more complex now than before - at least twice as complex (or more, scaling w/ the number of "houses" requiring constant attention & maintenance).
+Perhaps, in the social arena - metaphorically parallel to the second law of thermodynamics -, time is us moving towards (mostly ever-)increasing complexity.

 Brita LP should probably overbuild their replaceable water filters knowing that everyone keeps using each one at least 20% more than it is supposed to be used (i.e., for 20% longer after the pitcher says to replace it).